Bringing home a new kitten is exciting! Those little balls of floof with their tiny purrs and sweet toe beans are nearly irresistible.

 If your kitten seems anxious or stressed after bringing them home, consider adding a calming pheromone diffuser like this one.

+When kitten-proofing your house, you can start by evaluating your indoor plants.
 Before bringing home a new kitten, you’ll want to remove any harmful plants and replace them with non-toxic plants that are safe for pets.
-In addition, be sure to keep any medications and electrical cords out of reach so that your curious kitten isn’t tempted to nibble on something dangerous.
+A little greenery can still be part of your decor without posing a risk.

 Socialize Your Kitten